jasperyzh/upskill/README.md

 # upskill:log

+- [ ] rewrite? npm script for packaging
+  - only catch is the staging-live tracking URL
+- [ ] github action for staging

+---

 - npm run build - node=production for live site
 - npm run staging - node=staging for staging site